We are a dementia friendly school.

 > We have a robust Anti-bullying Policy, and procedures, in place

-> Provision is made, within our Booster Room, for any child who may need additional emotional support.
+> Provision is made for any child who may need additional emotional support.